How to Make a Joint TikTok Account With Friends (2026)

 - More content, less burnout.
 Splitting the workload means nobody has to post every single day.
 Teams of 2-3 people can realistically maintain a 5-post-per-week schedule without anyone burning out.

 - Combined audiences.
 Each person brings their own followers when they promote the shared page.
-In our testing, cross-promotion from 2 personal accounts drove roughly 40% of early follower growth on the joint profile.
+In our testing, cross-promotion from two personal accounts drove a large share of early follower growth on the joint profile.

 - Better content variety.
 One person might be great on camera while another handles editing and captions.

-It’s not for everyone.
-If you want full creative control, a solo account with occasional duets and stitches is probably a better fit.
+The model isn’t for everyone.
+If you want full creative control, a solo account with occasional duets and stitches is probably a better fit, since every decision on a joint profile becomes a small negotiation about voice, posting cadence, and who handles replies.

-The process takes about 10 minutes.
-You’re creating a regular TikTok account and then sharing access with your group.
+You’re creating a regular TikTok account and then sharing access with your group, and the process takes about 10 minutes from app install to first login.

 #Step 1: Create a Dedicated Email

 Don’t use anyone’s personal email.
 Create a new Gmail or Outlook address specifically for this account.
 Something like yourteamname.tiktok@gmail.com works fine.
-This keeps things clean if someone leaves the group later.
+This keeps things clean if someone leaves the group later, because every password reset and security alert still flows to an address none of you considers personal property.

 #Step 2: Sign Up for TikTok

-Download TikTok from the App Store or Google Play Store.
 Log out of any existing account, then tap Sign Up and register with your new shared email.
-TikTok currently allows up to 6 accounts per device as of version 35.5, so you don’t need to remove your personal profile.
+TikTok currently allows up to 6 accounts per device as of version 35.5, so you don’t need to remove your personal profile to add the shared one.

 #Step 3: Pick a Username and Profile Photo

 Choose a username that represents the group, not one person.
 Keep it under 24 characters and easy to spell.
-For the profile photo, use a group shot or a simple logo.
+For the profile photo, use a group shot or a simple logo that reads cleanly at thumbnail size, since most of your audience first sees it in the tiny circle on the For You feed rather than on your full profile page.

 #Step 4: Share Login Credentials Securely

-One thing to watch: TikTok may flag the account if multiple people log in from very different locations at the same time.
+One thing to watch: TikTok may flag the account if several people log in from very different locations at once.
 According to TikTok’s Community Guidelines, accounts should maintain individual credentials, so simultaneous logins from New York and London can trigger security flags.

 #Step 5: Enable Two-Factor Authentication

 Go to Settings and Privacy > Security > 2-Step Verification and set it up.
 Use the shared email as the verification method so everyone can receive codes.
-This protects the account even if the password somehow leaks.
+As Wikipedia’s multi-factor authentication article explains, MFA combines something you know with something you have, which blocks the overwhelming majority of automated takeover attempts even if the password itself leaks.

 Here’s why this matters: with Business Center, you don’t share a single password.
-The account owner retains full control and can revoke access instantly.
-This eliminates the biggest risk of joint accounts.
+The account owner retains full control and can revoke access for any member instantly, which eliminates the biggest single risk of a traditional joint account, namely that one disgruntled contributor can lock everyone else out of the profile they all helped build.

-The catch?
 Business Center works best for ad management and analytics.
-For organic posting from the mobile app, you’ll still need shared credentials or a third-party scheduling tool like Hootsuite.
+For organic posting from the mobile app, you’ll still need shared credentials or a third-party scheduling tool like Hootsuite or Later.

 One limitation: TikTok restricts you to 4 collaboration posts per month.
 If you need more frequent joint content, a shared account is the way to go.